kubermatic/kubermatic/docs/proposals/platform-extension-implementation-helm-manager.md

 In this new mechanism we propose to use Helm-charts to deploy extension and manage their life-cycle.
-We include Helm-charts repo information into CRDs and a helm-controller watches this CRs to manage extensions.
+We include Helm-charts repo information into CRDs and a Helm-controller watches this CRs to manage extensions.

 This mechanism overcomes the [limitations](./platform-extensions.md#limitations) with existing ADDON mechanism in following ways: